jtrane/jtrane.github.io-old/Social-Science-and-Computer-Science/computer-science.md

 TCS is sometimes devided into

- * Track A: Algorithms, Complexity and Games
+ * Track A: Algorithms, Complexity and Games (... analysing algorithms ...)

- * Track B: Logic, Semantics, Automata and Theory of Programming
+ * Track B: Logic, Semantics, Automata and Theory of Programming (... building systems ...)